Our salient human rights

 • What actions have we taken so far?

-Supply chain: In 2022, we updated our Code of Conduct for business partners to address modern slavery risks more directly.
-In addition to prohibiting forced labour, we now explicitly prohibit the charging of recruitment fees that often leads to debt bondage.
+In 2022, we updated our code of conduct for business partners to address modern slavery risks more directly.
+In addition to prohibiting forced labour, we now explicitly prohibit the charging of recruitment fees, which often leads to debt bondage.
 We’ve also included clear requirements on accommodation to prevent workers from living in inhumane conditions.
+In 2023, we updated our standard questionnaire for suppliers so that these risks can be better detected.

-To address the issue of forced labour in the supply chains of solar panels, which has become more apparent in recent years, we actively engage in industry initiatives aimed at finding solutions that benefit the entire industry.
-For example, we’re part of SolarPower Europe's supply chain transparency working group, supporting the development of the Solar Stewardship Initiative, which aims to establish a responsible solar value chain.
+The issue of forced labour in the solar panel supply chains has become more apparent in recent years.
+To address this, we actively engage in industry initiatives aimed at finding solutions that benefit the entire industry.
+As part of our engagement in SolarPower Europe, we’ve joined the Traceability Working Group under the Solar Stewardship Initiative.
+This group works to establish an industry standard on traceability and a corresponding assessment and audit process, all vital to establishing a responsible solar value chain.

-In the US, we’ve joined the Solar Energies Industry Association.
+In the US, we’ve joined the Solar Energy Industries Association.
 Internally, we’ve developed a solar sourcing strategy to mitigate supply chain risks and strengthen the traceability of key components of solar panels.

 • What are our next steps?